foolo/Regent/readme.md

 Copy `config/reddit_config.yaml.example` to `config/reddit_config.yaml` and fill in the fields, but leave `refresh_token` empty.

 ### Generate a Reddit refresh token

+Make sure you are logged in to the Reddit account with which you want to run the agent.

 Run `python reddit_auth.py` to generate a refresh token.
 Add the refresh token to `reddit_config.yaml`.